 EXTRA EXPENSES – now you can list all the extras, anything else that you have to (or would like to purchase)

 Add up all your expenses except for the extras and subtract that from your total monthly income.

 For example, I transfer a certain amount each month to our savings account so I can pay our car insurance when it comes due.

 I know this explanation may seem oversimplified but this is intentional because I really want to keep you from over-complicating this process.

-What is a zero-based budget
+What is a Zero-Based Budget

 We use what’s called a zero-based budget.
-That means that we assign job for every single dollar we bring in each month and the bottom line of our budget will equal zero.
-We use this equation:
+That means that we assign jobs for every single dollar we bring in each month and the bottom line of our budget will equal zero.

 INCOME – EXPENSES – SAVINGS = 0

 Any money left is then paid on our remaining debt.
 We should be out of debt at the end of August; at that time any money left will go towards funding an emergency fund of 3-6 months of living expenses.

-After that, we will be left with zero!
+After that, we will be left with zero.
 We don’t keep much extra lying around, then we’re not tempted to spend it.

-You can put whatever you want in your budget!
+You can put whatever you want in your budget.
 Want to go on a trip?
-Add it to your budget!
+Add it to your budget.
 Need some new clothes?
 Add it to your budget!
 See how this works?

-If you are in debt, the priority should always be paying off debt first, then saving an emergency fund so that you won’t need to go back in debt if there is an “emergency”.
+If you are in debt, the priority should always be saving a starter emergency fund first, then getting out of debt, then finishing your full emergency fund so that you won’t need to go back into debt if there is an “emergency”.

 Once you are back in control you can put that budget to work for you and start making your dreams come true.